As noted before --in 9.1.3-- property is an active,

 end-state principle.
 This means that it can give rise to gross

-inequalities at one particular moment in time (something which
+inequalities at one particular moment in time (something that

 is not possible when equality itself is the or an end-state

-strived for on the basis of a consequentialist principle.)
+strived for on the basis of a consequentialistic principle.)
 The

 reason is that on a past-regarding principle past actions of